-The Organization's financial instruments consist primarily of cash and cash equivalents, accounts receivable and other receivables, and accounts payable.
+The Organization's other financial instruments consist primarily of cash and cash equivalents, pledges receivable, and accounts payable.
 The carrying amounts of cash and cash equivalents, accounts receivable and other receivables, and accounts payable are representative of their respective fair values due to their relatively short maturities.
-The Organization estimates the fair value of its annuity investments based on reported policy values.